Pottstown, Pennsylvania: Politics and government

 Pottstown has a city manager form of government with a mayor and a seven-member borough council.
 The mayor is Stephanie A. Henrick and the borough manager is Justin Keller.

-The borough is part of the Fourth Congressional District (represented by Rep. Madeleine Dean), the 146th State House District (represented by state Rep. Joe Ciresi), and the 24th State Senate District (represented by Sen. Tracy Pennycuick).
+The borough is part of the Fourth Congressional District (represented by Democratic Rep. Madeleine Dean), the 146th State House District (represented by Democratic Rep. Joe Ciresi), and the 24th State Senate District (represented by Republican Sen. Tracy Pennycuick).